Bel Abbey

-Bel Abbey (April 10, 1916 – 1991), was a Black Koasati folk artist and herbalist who specialized in blowgun making, wood carving, and Koasati storytelling.
+Bel Abbey (April 10, 1916 – 1991), was a Koasati folk artist and herbalist who specialized in blowgun making, wood carving, and Koasati storytelling.

 Born in a Koasati settlement near Elton, Louisiana, Abbey was raised by his grandmother, mother, and maternal uncles in the traditional Koasati culture—part of the last generation to do so.
-He grew up speaking Koasati and later learned to speak closely related languages—Alibamu, Choctow, and Mobilian—and more distantly related ones, like Cajun French and English.
+He grew up speaking Koasati and later learned to speak closely related languages—Alibamu, Choctow, and Mobilian—and unrelated ones, like Cajun French and English.
 Mainly self-taught, Abbey learned to read and write during World War II.

 Abbey translated for his mother, who spoke only Koasati, and became a resource for anthropologists, ethnologists, and linguists studying the language.
 As a result of his work, Abbey was entered into the 1982 class of the Hall of Master Folk Artists, and he was also selected to be a part of the Smithsonian's 1985 Festival of the American Folklife.

 Abbey was an involved church and community member, dedicated to preserving, sharing, and passing down the Koasati language and culture.
-He translated the Bible into Koasati, recorded the language and traditional stories, and contributed to the publication of the Koasati Grammar in 1991.
+He recorded the language and traditional stories, and contributed to the publication of the Koasati Grammar in 1991.
 He died in 1991.